tma-bence/rabbit-finder/README.md

 # Rabbit finder 🐇

 This repository is all about the rabbit-hole problem's solution.
-I'm not sure if it is the original name for the problem, but it will work for now.
+I'm not sure if it's the original name for the problem, but it will work for now.

 ## What is the **rabbit-hole** problem? ##